Ganymede (mythology): Mythology

 for the sake of his beauty, so he might be among the immortals.

 — Homer, Iliad, Book XX, lines 233–235.

 On Olympus, Zeus granted Ganymede eternal youth and immortality as the official cup bearer to the gods, in place of Hebe, who was relieved of cup-bearing duties upon her marriage to Herakles.
 Alternatively, the Iliad presented Hebe (and at one instance, Hephaestus) as the cup bearer of the Olympians in general, with Ganymede acting as Zeus's personal cup bearer.
 Edmund Veckenstedt associated Ganymede with the creation of mead, which had a traditional origin in Phrygia.
 In various literature such as the Aeneid, Hera, Zeus's wife, regards Ganymede as a rival for her husband's affection.
 In various stories, Zeus later put Ganymede in the sky as the constellation Aquarius (the "water-carrier" or "cup-carrier"), which is adjacent to Aquila (the Eagle).
+The identification of Aquarius with Ganymede was the most common interpretation of the constellation in Greek literature, appearing in the Catasterismi, De astronomia, and the Fabulae.
 In recognition of this myth, the largest moon of the planet Jupiter (named after Zeus's Roman counterpart) was named Ganymede by the German astronomer Simon Marius.